saamerm/PlanetXamarin-DotNetCore/README.md

 # PlanetXamarin-DotNetCore

- Attempt to migrate PlanetXamarin to DotNetCore from the older setup
+Attempt to migrate PlanetXamarin to the latest DotNetCore from the older setup

+Pull Requests are welcome